 Study and Learning Resources

 Students have comented that the easy access to study and learning resources was a great benefit to their experience

 Student: “I benefited greatly from the presentation of the reading material which made self-study enjoyable and beneficial”.

 "Listening to the lecturers' live webcasts as often as I needed helped reinforce the course content for me."

-Webinar Recordings: Your coordinator will ensure you receive these once they have been delivered and reviewed.
+Your coordinator will ensure you receive these once they have been delivered and reviewed.
 Store them carefully.
 They are an important resource for your assignments.
 EIT also publish useful resources through social media, so keep an eye out for the latest updates.